ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 You trigger backward search in Skim using `Command`+`Shift`+`Mouse-Click` on a line in the PDF file.
 For orientation, scroll up to the section [What is inverse search?](#what-is-inverse-search) for a big-picture idea of what inverse search actually is.

-First enable SyncTex integration in Skim by opening Skim and navigating to `Preferences > Sync > PDF-TeX Sync Support`.
+First enable SyncTeX integration in Skim by opening Skim and navigating to `Preferences > Sync > PDF-TeX Sync Support`.

 #### Backward search with MacVim and Skim
 In case you use the GUI editor MacVim, basically everything is done for you.
 Open Skim and navigate to `Preferences > Sync`.
-If you use any of the text editors listed in the `Preset` field, including MacVim, just select your editor and backward search should work out of the box, assuming you compile your LaTeX documents with SyncTex enabled.
+If you use any of the text editors listed in the `Preset` field, including MacVim, just select your editor and backward search should work out of the box, assuming you compile your LaTeX documents with SyncTeX enabled.

 #### Backward search with Neovim and Skim
 Things on Neovim are a bit more involved, but not too bad.
 First scroll back up and follow the steps for [Setting up Neovim for remote communication](#setting-up-neovim-for-remote-communication).
 Then perform the following configuration in Skim:

-1. Open Skim and enable SyncTex in `Skim > Preferences > Sync > PDF-TeX Sync Support`.
+1. Open Skim and enable SyncTeX in `Skim > Preferences > Sync > PDF-TeX Sync Support`.

 1. Command line editors like Neovim and Vim require custom configuration of the `Command` and `Argument` fields.
    If you prefer the TLDR version, here are the values I use: